ZenithVal/OSCLeash/README.md

 5. The position constrain source on `Aim Target` should be assigned to the last bone of your leash.
 6. If your phybone is off center, copy the constraint from above and paste it on the root of the prefab.
 The source should be the origin of your leash.
 7. Make sure to reset OSC in the radial menu if this is being retrofit as an update to an avatar.
 8. Run program & enjoy.
-If using the temporary xbox input workaround, make sure to select the VRC window.

 There will be a setup guide later.

+**If using executable with temporary xbox input workaround**
+- You need this installed https://github.com/ViGEm/ViGEmBus/releases
+- Make sure the VRC window is selected

 #